-Rule Change: Open
+Rule Change: Completed

-On 12 September 2019 the AEMC published a draft determination and a more preferable draft rule to apply the innovation allowance to transmission networks.
-Introducing a DMIA for transmission is expected to encourage transmission businesses to expand and share their knowledge and understanding of innovative demand management projects that may reduce long term network costs and, consequently, could lower prices for consumers.
+Introducing the demand management innovation allowance (DMIA), as proposed by Energy Networks Australia (ENA), will encourage transmission businesses to expand and share their knowledge and understanding of innovative demand management projects that may reduce long term network costs – which could ultimately lower electricity bills for consumers.

 On 23 May 2019 the AEMC published a consultation paper on the rule change request.
 11 submissions were received and can be found below.View less